 The faculty member and student should collaborate on writing and submitting the proposal for the Summer Digital Scholarship Program, with advice from the CIP regarding the plan for hosting and support of the digital stories produced.
 The team conducts their work over an 8-10 week period in the summer, at the end of which the student member of the team submits an abstract of approximately 200 words describing the project and results.
 Additionally, summer scholars present their projects at either the research poster session during Family Weekend in October or the “Celebrating High-Impact Practices at Kenyon” (CHIPs) Showcase the following Spring.

 The current fellowship award is $4,000 per student, plus provision of on-campus housing.
 Students not requiring on-campus housing are not eligible for additional remuneration.

 Each team will be able to purchase up to $500 in materials, supplies, and/or equipment to support the research project.
 Any materials, supplies, and equipment will become the property of the College and remain with the department or Center for Innovative Pedagogy after completion of the research project.
 All expenses must be approved by the faculty mentor and submitted with original invoice or receipt to the administrative assistant in the Center for Innovative Pedagogy no later than the last day of October following the summer project.
 Funding for student conference travel may be requested through the Provost’s Student Research Grant program.

 A complete proposal consists of:

 The student member of the research team is responsible for completing parts 1 and 2, while the faculty mentor completes part 3 and submits it directly.
 Awards will be announced in March.
 Notification will be by email, copying the faculty mentor.
-A student may not accept this award if he or she is participating in another summer research program or has on-campus summer employment.
+A student may not accept this award if they are participating in another summer research program or have on-campus summer employment.